chinmayarvind23/AIvaluate/User guide and Installation guide.md

 ### Further Assistance
 - **Contact Support:**
   - If you require additional support or have any questions, please contact us at aivaluateoffical@gmail.com.
+### Account Page:
+- **Change password:**
+  - If the user wants to change their password they may do it in the account page by confirming their old password first.

 ## Evaluator Guide
 ### Dashboard